CHARITABLE GAMING

 The Office of Charitable and Regulatory Programs (OCRP) promotes the integrity of charitable gaming activities in the Commonwealth.

-OCRP is responsible for issuing or renewing approximately 400 charitable gaming permits per year to organizations, as well as the regulation of charitable gaming activities in the Commonwealth.
-Additionally, under Virginia’s charitable gaming regulations, VDACS performs on-site training and operational inspections of bingo events, initiates compliance audits of organizations conducting charitable gaming and more.
+OCRP is responsible for issuing or renewing approximately 450 charitable gaming permits and approximately 125 registrations per year to organizations, as well as the regulation of charitable gaming activities in the Commonwealth.
+Additionally, under Virginia’s charitable gaming statute and regulations, OCRP performs on-site training and operational inspections of charitable gaming activities, initiates compliance audits of organizations conducting charitable gaming and more.

 Information for Players